miliarch/flaskbp/README.md

 $ mkdir logs
 ```

-At this point, we can build the container images:
+At this point, you can build the container images:

 ```
 $ docker-compose build